-Adobe Photoshop is the go-to choice for professional designers, photographers and illustrators, unfortunately, the cost means that it is out of reach for many amateurs and beginners.
-We look at a few free alternatives to Photoshop and see how they compare.
+Adobe Photoshop is the go-to choice for professional designers, photographers and illustrators.
+Unfortunately, the cost means that it is out of reach for many amateurs and beginners.
+We look at a few free Photoshop alternatives and see how they compare.

 GIMP